-- Current resume - Two (2) short essays in response to essay prompts - Two (2) letters of recommendation (master's and certificates)
+- Current resume

+- Two (2) essays in response to essay prompts

+- Two (2) letters of recommendation

 Admission review process

 All applicants are thoughtfully and wholistically reviewed by a faculty member(s) before making an admission recommendation.
 The application period for programs vary according to program start offering.
 Please review the www.erikson.edu website for program specific application dates.